datastax/vertex-ai-extension/README.md

     extension_astra
     ```

-6. Confirm extension has been successfully created at the <a href='https://console.cloud.google.com/vertex-ai/extensions' target='_blank'>Extensions Page</a>
+6. Confirm extension has been successfully created at the [Extensions Page](https://console.cloud.google.com/vertex-ai/extensions)

 ## Running your Extension